Pole Barn Lighting Guide: Layouts, Lumens & Solutions

 pole-barn-with-lighting

-If you are repairing engines, welding, or doing woodwork, you need bright, clean light.
+If you are maintaining heavy agricultural machinery, welding tractor parts, or running a commercial workspace, you need bright, clean light.

 The Goal: See details clearly and work safely.